Washington Football Team Logo PNG

 Subsequently, the football franchise several times fell into similar scandals.
 Native Americans protested, signed petitions, and sued the Washington Redskins to get it renamed.
 The new owner of the club, Daniel Snyder, vowed that he would never allow this, although even President Barack Obama advised him to listen to the activists.

 Opponents of the Redskins name won in 2020.
 After the assassination of George Floyd, investors demanded that sponsors stop financially supporting the franchise as long as it bears the offending name.
 And large online retailers refused to sell her products.
-Amid growing and widespread pressure, Daniel Snyder was forced to change his oath.
+Daniel Snyder was forced to change his oath amid growing and widespread pressure.
 This gave the club a new temporary name, Washington Football Team, and the same temporary logo.
 The final rebranding is expected to take place in 2022.

 1932

-In 1932 the Boston Braves club was founded.
+The Boston Braves club was founded in 1932.
 Its logo looked like a stylized Indian head turned to the left.
 The main color was red, and white was used for the inner contours.
-The artists depicted the feather headdress in detail so that it was clear that this was the leader of the tribe.
+The artists depicted the feather headdress in detail so that it was clear that this was the tribe’s leader.

 1933 – 1936

 Following the renaming, the team updated the emblem with a portrait of the Native American inside an orange ring with a white center.
-The full crown was replaced by two feathers in the hair, and the head was turned to the right.
+Two feathers in the hair replaced the full crown, and the head was turned to the right.
 The main palette is now black and white.

 1937 – 1951

-Marshall felt that the fans in Boston were not active enough, so he moved the franchise to Washington, leaving the old nickname.
-The logo has remained the same, apart from the changes in style and color palette.
+Marshall felt Boston’s fans were inactive enough, so he moved the franchise to Washington, leaving the old nickname.
+The logo has remained the same, apart from the style and color palette changes.
 The artists have detailed the image, added more vibrant hues, and made the feathers red.

 1952 – 1959

-In the middle of the 20th century, another redesign took place.
+Another redesign took place in the middle of the 20th century.
 The developers paid attention to the realism of the image.
 The Indian’s face has become three-dimensional due to the superimposed shadows.
 The feathers in the dark hair have been enlarged, and the yellow frame ring has disappeared.

 1960 – 1964

-In 1960, the designers returned to the old color scheme, which was used in 1932.
-Only the tribal chief this time turned white, and all the outlines and background were repainted in burgundy.
+In 1960, the designers returned to the old color scheme, which had been used in 1932.
+This time, only the tribal chief turned white, and all the outlines and backgrounds were repainted in burgundy.

 1965 – 1969